startxfr/sxcm/docs/demo/ansible.md

 The **ansible** [demo](../../5-demos) use the [ansible cluster resource](../../resources/ansible) to deploy multiple Ansible cluster using the ansible operator with several example applications working with them.

-This demo is based on the [cluster-ansible helm chart](https://helm-repository.readthedocs.io/en/latest/charts/cluster-ansible) defined in [startx helm-repository](https://helm-repository.readthedocs.io).
+This demo is based on the [example-catalog helm chart](https://helm-repository.readthedocs.io/en/latest/charts/example-catalog) defined in [startx helm-repository](https://helm-repository.readthedocs.io).

 ## Description